lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 ### 6.3.
 A higher kind of type

-## 7. Checkpoint: Putting things together.
+## 7. Checkpoint 1: Putting things together.
 Fundamental relations.

 * There are fundamental data structures for values
 * There are also certain **fundamental descriptions of computations**